joshuaboniface/rffmpeg/README.md

 In addition, `rffmpeg` will fall back to `localhost` automatically, even if it is not explicitly configured, should it be unable to find any working remote hosts.
 This helps prevent situations where `rffmpeg` cannot be run due to none of the remote host(s) being available.

-In both cases, note that, if hardware acceleration is configured, it *must* be available on the local host as well, or the `ffmpeg` commands will fail.
-There is no easy way around this without rewriting arguments, and this is currently out-of-scope for `rffmpeg`.
-You should always use a lowest-common-denominator approach when deciding on what additional option(s) to enable, such that any configured host can run any process, or accept that fallback will not work if all remote hosts are unavailable.

 The exact path to the local `ffmpeg` and `ffprobe` binaries can be overridden in the configuration, should their paths not match those of the remote system(s).

+### Hardware Acceleration

+Note that if hardware acceleration is configured in the calling application, **the exact same hardware acceleration modes must be available on all configured hosts, and, for fallback to work, the local host as well**, or the `ffmpeg` commands will fail.

+This is an explicit requirement, and there is no easy way around this without rewriting the passed arguments, which is explicitly out-of-scope for `rffmpeg` (see the FAQ entry below about mangling arguments).

+You should always use a lowest-common-denominator approach when deciding what hardware acceleration option(s) to enable, such that any configured host can run any process, or accept that fallback will not work if all remote hosts are unavailable.

 ### Target Host Selection